Skip to main content

 Health-contingent programs must provide reasonable alternatives, acknowledging that each individual’s biological journey is unique and not all health outcomes are achievable by all people.

-The law, particularly under the ACA and ADA, mandates that offer a “reasonable alternative standard.”
+The law, particularly under the ACA and ADA, mandates that health-contingent programs offer a “reasonable alternative standard.”
 This is a profound acknowledgment of bio-individuality.
 For instance, if a program rewards employees for achieving a certain BMI, it must offer an alternative way to earn the reward for someone whose medical condition or genetic predisposition makes achieving that target unsafe or impossible.

 This could be participation in a nutrition program or following a physician’s recommendations.
 This legal requirement aligns perfectly with a personalized medicine approach.
 It prevents a “one-size-fits-all” mentality that ignores the complex interplay of genetics, environment, and hormonal status that defines your health.
 A program that fails to offer these alternatives is not “reasonably designed” because it creates a discriminatory barrier, penalizing individuals for their unique physiology rather than supporting them.